danielasanchez/React-and-Tensorflow/README.md

 This project is based on https://github.com/jonnyk20/dogscope-react

-React Js and TensorFlow are applied to dog breed classification and remember...
+React Js and TensorFlow are applied for dog breed classification and remember...
 ## adopt, don't shop.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).